skepticatgit/azureshell/dockernextcloud/README.md

 ## Solution Benefits

+1. Privacy: This could be consider de-googlification of your storage, contacts and calendar sync
 1. The solution is scalable as it is based on 7 independent containers
 1. Highly portable
 1. Components are updated independantly